zack-bitcoin/amoveo-docs/design/shareable_contracts_implementation.md

 If the contract is resolving directly to the source currency, then it outputs a `PayoutVector`. the length of this vector is the same as the number of subcurrencies defined by the contract.
 It is used to specify how to divide up the money.
 `N = (2^32) - 1`
 N is the biggest number that can be expressed in the 4-byte integer format used in the chalang smart contract language.
-The sum of the elements in the `PayoutVector` must equal N.
+To maintain constant the total number of veo, the sum of the elements in the `PayoutVector` must equal N.
+When we store integer X in the matrix, this is a way to represent the fractional value between 0 and 1: (X/((2^32)-1))

 If the contract is resolving to another contract that shares the same source currency, then it outputs a contract hash and a matrix.
 If you own subcurrency type X in the first contract, then you can find out which subcurrencies you own in the new contract by reading row X from the matrix.